fbtriangle/AIESEC/Preparation/Homework/README.md

 In case of input data being supplied to the question, it should be assumed to be a console input.

 Hints:
-We can define recursive function in Python.
+We can define recursive function in JS.

 Solution: ?